reflectronic/ecma335-md/partition-1.md

 Types declared and implemented in individual components are exported for use by other implementations via the assembly in which the component participates.
 All references to a type are scoped by the identity of the assembly in whose context the type is being used.
 The CLI provides services to locate a referenced assembly and request resolution of the type reference.
 It is this mechanism that provides an isolation scope for applications: the assembly alone controls its composition.

 ### I.9.2 Accessing metadata
-Metadata is emitted into and read from a CLI module using either direct access to the file format as described in Partition II Metadata – File Format or through the Reflection library.
-It is possible to create a tool that verifies a CLI module, including the metadata, during development, based on the specifications supplied in Partition II and Partition III.
+Metadata is emitted into and read from a CLI module using either direct access to the file format as described in §Partition II Metadata – File Format or through the Reflection library.
+It is possible to create a tool that verifies a CLI module, including the metadata, during development, based on the specifications supplied in §Partition II and §Partition III.

 When a class is loaded at runtime, the CLI loader imports the metadata into its own in-memory data structures, which can be browsed via the CLI Reflection services.
 The Reflection services should be considered as similar to a compiler; they automatically walk the inheritance hierarchy to obtain information about inherited methods and fields, they have rules about hiding by name or name-and-signature, rules about inheritance of methods and properties, and so forth.

-### I.9.2.11 Metadata tokens
+#### I.9.2.1 Metadata tokens
-A metadata token is an implementation-dependent encoding mechanism.
-Partition II describes the manner in which metadata tokens are embedded in various sections of a CLI PE/COFF module.
+A metadata token is an implementation-dependent encoding mechanism. §Partition II describes the manner in which metadata tokens are embedded in various sections of a CLI PE/COFF module.
 Metadata tokens are embedded in CIL and native code to encode method invocations and field accesses at call sites; the token is used by various infrastructure services to retrieve information from metadata about the reference and the type on which it was scoped in order to resolve the reference.

 A metadata token is a typed identifier of a metadata object (such as type declaration and member declaration).
 Given a token, its type can be determined and it is possible to retrieve the specific metadata attributes for that metadata object.
 However, a metadata token is not a persistent identifier.
 Rather it is scoped to a specific metadata binary.
 A metadata token is represented as an index into a metadata data structure, so access is fast and direct.

-### I.9.2.2 Member signatures in metadata
+#### I.9.2.2 Member signatures in metadata
 Every location—including fields, parameters, method return values, and properties—has a type, and a specification for its type is carried in metadata.

 A value type describes values that are represented as a sequence of bits.
 A reference type describes values that are represented as the location of a sequence of bits.
 The CLI provides an explicit set of built-in types, each of which has a default runtime form as either a value type or a reference type.
 The metadata APIs can be used to declare additional types, and part of the type specification of a variable encodes the identity of the type as well as which form (value or reference) the type is to take at runtime.

-Metadata tokens representing encoded types are passed to CIL instructions that accept a type **`(newobj, newarray, ldtoken)`.** (See the CIL instruction set specification in Partition III.)
+Metadata tokens representing encoded types are passed to CIL instructions that accept a type (`newobj, newarray, ldtoken`).
+(See the CIL instruction set specification in §Partition III.)

 These encoded type metadata tokens are also embedded in member signatures.
 To optimize runtime binding of field accesses and method invocations, the type and location signatures associated with fields and methods are encoded into member signatures in metadata.
 A member signature embodies all of the contract information that is used to decide whether a reference to a member succeeds or fails.